Jacobi-type algorithms for homogeneous polynomial optimization on Stiefel manifolds with applications to tensor approximations: Jacobi-G algorithm on the unitary group

-The conditions (A2) and (A3) are two new ones proposed in this paper.
-In this subsection, we mainly prove the following result about the global convergence of \cref{Jacobi-G-general} under these two conditions.
+The conditions (C2) and (C3) are two new ones proposed in this paper.
+In this subsection, we mainly prove the global convergence result of \cref{Jacobi-G-general} under any one of these two conditions.
+Before that, we first present two examples to explain the condition (C2).